Most Talked-About Controversies Linked to Paris Hilton

 2006: Second-Worst Celebrity Role Model

-A 2006 poll conducted by the Associated Press and AOL concluded that Paris Hilton was the second-worst celebrity role model, behind Britney Spears.
+In 2006, a poll by the Associated Press and AOL ranked Paris Hilton as the second-worst celebrity role model, behind Britney Spears.

-On January 22, 2007, Paris Hilton pleaded no contest to a reckless driving charge.
-Her sentence was 36 months' probation and fines totaling about US$1,500.
+On January 22, 2007, Paris Hilton pleaded no contest to a reckless driving charge and was sentenced to 36 months' probation and fines totaling about US$1,500.

 February 27, 2007: Hilton stopped for driving with a suspended license

-On February 27, 2007, Paris Hilton was stopped for driving with a suspended license, and she signed an agreement that she was not permitted to drive.
+On February 27, 2007, Paris Hilton was stopped for driving with a suspended license and signed an agreement that she was not permitted to drive.

 May 4, 2007: Hilton sentenced to jail for probation violation

-On May 4, 2007, Paris Hilton was sentenced by Judge Michael T. Sauer to 45 days in jail for the probation violation.
+On May 4, 2007, Judge Michael T. Sauer sentenced Paris Hilton to 45 days in jail for violating her probation.

-On June 5, 2007, Paris Hilton was required to begin her jail term and entered the Century Regional Detention Facility after attending the 2007 MTV Movie Awards on June 3, 2007.
+On June 5, 2007, Paris Hilton began her jail term at the Century Regional Detention Facility in Lynwood, California, after attending the 2007 MTV Movie Awards on June 3, 2007.

 June 7, 2007: Hilton resentenced to home confinement